 We had a great time together with lots of laughs and swimming, kayaking, hunting for sharks teeth on the beach, catching some beautiful sunsets and even celebrating our granddaughter’s second birthday.

-If you love Greek/Mediterranean flavors like I do, you’ll love this dip.
 Simple ingredients come together in a snap with plenty of wow factor.
-Bonus: you can make it ahead of time which in my book equals Easy Entertaining.
+You can also make this dip ahead of time and refrigerate: translation: easy entertaining.

 - feta cheese